-- 1. The student may file in writing with the Director of Education, within three working days of the incident, the following information: - A. A statement of the specifics involving the grievance. - B. The dates of the occurrence. - C. A listing of policies and procedures involved (if known). - D. The names of the individuals involved (if known). - E. The interpretation or remedy sought.
+- 1. The student may file in writing with the Campus Director within three working days of the incident, the following information: - A. A statement of the specifics involving the grievance. - B. The dates of the occurrence. - C. A listing of policies and procedures involved (if known). - D. The names of the individuals involved (if known). - E. The interpretation or remedy sought.

-The Director of Education will investigate the complaint, and may conduct a conference with all involved parties in an attempt to resolve the grievance.
-The student will receive a written response from the Director of Education within ten (10) working days of receipt of the student's grievance.
+The Campus Director will investigate the complaint, and may conduct a conference with all involved parties in an attempt to resolve the grievance.
+The student will receive a written response from the Campus Director within ten (10) working days of receipt of the student's grievance.

-2. If the grievance still remains unresolved to the satisfaction of the student who filed the grievance, the aggrieved student may appeal the decision within five working days of that decision to the School Director.
-The School Director may take whatever steps are deemed necessary to investigate, review and attempt to resolve the matter.
-The School Director or his/her representative will render a decision, which is final and binding upon all parties.
+2. If the grievance still remains unresolved to the satisfaction of the student who filed the grievance, the aggrieved student may appeal the decision within five working days of that decision to the Vice President of Operations.
+The Vice President of Operations may take whatever steps are deemed necessary to investigate, review and attempt to resolve the matter.
+The Vice President of Operations or his/her representative will render a decision, which is final and binding upon all parties.